Meet James

 Term

 Internships are available on a full or part-time basis each summer.
 Internships will generally begin in May and end in August but are flexible depending on an individual’s circumstances.
-Interns typically work 3 days a week, Tuesday through Thursday.
+Interns typically work 3 days a week in the State House, Tuesday through Thursday.

 Role